GameTime Tourney Rules

 11. All girls and 3rd-6th grade boys will use a 28.5 ball.
 All boy’s 7th grade and older will use a 29.5 ball.
 If both coaches agree to use a 29.5, Gametime Tourneys will allow this.

-12. Pressing is allowed for all grade levels.
-Exception: 3rd, 4th, and 5th grades, pressing is only allowed in the second half.
-Additionally, no pressing in any grade level is allowed if the lead is 20 points or greater for the winning team.
+12. All defenses and offenses are allowed.
+Pressing is allowed for all grade levels, although no pressing in any grade level is allowed if the lead is 20 points or greater for the winning team.
+All trapping defenses are considered a press, either half-court or full-court.

-15. Players are only allowed to play on one team; however, a player may also play on one additional team as long it is ABOVE their age group WITHIN their program.
+14. Players are only allowed to play on one team; however, a player may also play on one additional team as long it is ABOVE their age group WITHIN their program.
 A player CANNOT play on more than one team in one age group.
-Gametime Tourneys must be notified in writing prior to Friday before the tournament if a player is playing on multiple teams (playing up age group within their program).
+Gametime Tourneys must be notified in writing prior to Friday before the tournament if a player is playing on multiple teams to be granted this exception.

 17. Formal complaints and protests must be submitted in writing